 Read more about national TRIO programs.

-We serve FLC students whose parents don't have bachelor's degrees, students from low-income families, and students working with FLC's Disability Services office.
+We serve FLC students whose parents don't have bachelor's degrees, students from low-income families, and students working with FLC's Accessibility Resource Center.
 A simple application helps us determine who qualifies.
 Our eligibility requirements are regulated by the U.S. Department of Education.

 We will refer you to other campus resources that can offer the support you are looking for.

 If we have reached our 200-student limit, we'll put you on the waitlist so you can join TRIO the following fall.
 Because TRIO students graduate or transfer from FLC, there are usually 60-70 openings each fall.

 Ethnicity is not a TRIO SSC eligibility factor.

 We have one financial award students can pursue: each semester, the Provost provides funds for 20 participants to receive $250.
 It is called the Student Achievement Award.

 Talk to your TRIO person or read the requirements here.

 "TRIO" is the umbrella-name for several programs meant to serve individuals from disadvantaged backgrounds.
 They started in the 1960's under President Johnson's War on Poverty.